Evermind-sh/sdk/README.md

 **Caveats:**
 - Locks are tied to a unique `uuid`.
 If a custom UUID is not provided, the system generates one.
 - Using `softFail: true` ensures errors are returned inline instead of throwing exceptions.
 This can simplify error handling in some scenarios.
+- When multiple processes are trying to acquire a lock on the same resource key ensure you are using the right `fifo` value otherwise locks may get into an unrecoverable state since some will be trying to acquire in FIFO order and some in FCFS order.

 ---